 Integration – Technology should function as a middle-man that helps your different operational systems and units to communicate with one another and perform their individual functions as part of a larger, coordinated effort.

 Business and Performance Insights – Unifying and standardizing how data is measured across disparate sources (internal and external) in order to accurately track your delivery performance, understand how it is impacting your business, and take decisions to improve it accordingly.

 3PL Automation – Automating the delivery flows speeds up processes and creates the flexibility necessary for offering more premium 3PL services.

 Shipper and end customer experience – Shippers rely on their third party logistics providers to help them offer customers standout experiences: branded deliveries and branded communications; tracked delivery, consignee feedback, shorter delivery windows, and easier returns.
-Good delivery orchestration software will make it easier to answer these needs and the costs around them.
+Good logistics management software will make it easier to answer these needs and the costs around them.

 Dispatcher and Driver Efficiency – The right 3PL software provides solutions for onboarding, driver data and other tools that increase efficiency and retention rates for drivers and dispatchers.